bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOIDC/README.md

 2. **Grant Required Permissions**
    _User Identity_
    - `./scripts/unix/step2_grant_permissions.sh` or `./scripts/windows/step2_grant_permissions.ps1`
+   - **Note:** Only essential roles are assigned at the subscription level (see script comments for exact list).
+Storage/data plane roles must be assigned at the storage account or resource group level for least privilege.
+The onboarding scripts have been updated to enforce this best practice.
 3. **Configure OIDC Federated Credentials**
    _User Identity_
    - `./scripts/unix/step3_configure_oidc.sh` or `./scripts/windows/step3_configure_oidc.ps1`